LGBTQ history of the Olympic and Paralympic Games: Sport and gender statistics

-The vast majority of openly LGBT+ Olympians are female; (Note: See List of LGBT Olympians) of these, most are lesbians.
+The vast majority of openly LGBTQ+ Olympians are female; (Note: See List of LGBT Olympians) of these, most are lesbians.
 At both Tokyo 2020 and Paris 2024, out female athletes outnumbered the out men by about 9:1.
-Outsports felt that the low percentage, 0.3% at Tokyo 2020, of male athletes being openly LGBT+ was not a true reflection of the percentage of men within sport who are LGBT+, instead suggesting that a sporting culture keeps men closeted.
-Short of 2% of all athletes at Tokyo 2020 were openly LGBT+, which was also deemed lower than the statistics in the world at large, with the deficiency similarly attributed to homophobic sporting culture.
+Outsports felt that the low percentage, 0.3% at Tokyo 2020, of male athletes being openly LGBTQ+ was not a true reflection of the percentage of men within sport who are LGBTQ+, instead suggesting that a sporting culture keeps men closeted.
+Short of 2% of all athletes at Tokyo 2020 were openly LGBTQ+, which was also deemed lower than the statistics in the world at large, with the deficiency similarly attributed to homophobic sporting culture.
 Monash University behavioural scientist Erik Denison said, in response to the statistics, that male sports are stereotyped to a particular image of masculinity, while female sports are stereotyped to an image of aggression that defies femininity and assumes the participants are lesbians.

 Outsports noted that the majority of the out male athletes were "equestrian or in a pool", with the equestrian and aquatic sports accounting for nearly 60% of out male athletes.
-In winter sport, figure skating is a sport that has been stereotyped as having many gay male athletes, though accounts also say men in figure skating have been closeted due to homophobia within the sport, the fear judges will down mark anything non-traditional, and fear of losing sponsors; without outing any athletes in particular, insiders have estimated that around half of male Olympic figure skating medalists are LGBT+.
+In winter sport, figure skating is a sport that has been stereotyped as having many gay male athletes, though accounts also say men in figure skating have been closeted due to homophobia within the sport, the fear judges will down mark anything non-traditional, and fear of losing sponsors; without outing any athletes in particular, insiders have estimated that around half of male Olympic figure skating medalists are LGBTQ+.

 In women's sport, football is noted as having high numbers of out athletes, though this has been argued to have created prejudice against women's football itself because of the assumption all players are lesbians and the preexisting prejudice towards lesbians.
-The event with the highest number of out LGBT+ Olympic athletes is football, nearly all women.
+The event with the highest number of out LGBTQ+ Olympic athletes is football, nearly all women.
 One suggestion in a Sportscotland review was that athletes are more likely to come out if they participate in a sport that is stereotypically queer, giving examples of men's figure skating and women's football.